Financial-Times/x-dash/components/x-teaser/docs/migration.md

 ### 3. Load Handlebars helpers

-User facing applications on FT.com use an Express server provided by [n-ui](https://github.com/Financial-Times/n-ui).
+User facing FT.com applications use an Express server provided by [n-ui].
 As part of the server initialisation any Handlebars helpers can be loaded and made available to your templates.

-The `n-teaser` module uses this functionality to load its internal helper functions and the `x-handlebars` helper is loaded in the same way.
+The `n-teaser` module uses this functionality to load its internal helper functions and the `x-handlebars` helpers are loaded in the same way.

 ```diff
   helpers: {